-The poster for "The Fatties" behind Jeff Portnoy (Jack Black) in the trailer features the names of a few of the film's actual crew members: costume designer Marlene Stewart, editor Greg Hayden, director of photography John Toll, and screenwriter Justin Theroux.
+The poster for "The Fatties" behind Jeff Portnoy (Jack Black) in the trailer features the names of a few of the film's actual crew members: Costume Designer Marlene Stewart, Editor Greg Hayden, Director of Photography John Toll, and Screenwriter Justin Theroux.
 In addition, the poster contains the DreamWorks Pictures logo, the Dolby Stereo logo, and a fictional composite of several MPAA ratings (reading "PG - Parental Guidance - under 11 requires accompanying parent or guardian").

-Ben Stiller's wife appears at the awards ceremony sitting a few chairs in from the aisle, seen for an instant as the camera follows Tugg down the aisle.
-She also plays Simple Jack's mother in the 'Simple Jack' trailer.
+Christine Taylor: Ben Stiller's wife appears at the awards ceremony, sitting a few chairs in from the aisle.
+She is briefly visible as the camera follows Tugg down the aisle.
+She also played Simple Jack's mother in the "Simple Jack" trailer.

-WILHELM SCREAM] During the three-helicopter raid at the beginning of the film, when an enemy soldier is hit by gunfire and is blown backwards (elapsed time 6:04).
+WILHELM SCREAM: During the three-helicopter raid at the beginning of the film, when an enemy soldier is hit by gunfire and is blown backwards (elapsed time 6:04).
 Also, when Tugg Speedman throws "Half-squat" into the river in the finale.
 When this throw is repeated in the end credits, the scream is heard again.